Winner, TechNews Fast 50 | ARN Innovation

 - Percentage of organisations saying trust is a critical barrier to AI adoption (World Economic Forum) 73%

-- Percentage of AI projects fail to deliver expected outcomes due to poor governance, risk management, and data quality, not model performance.
-85%
+- Percentage of AI projects fail to deliver expected outcomes due to poor data quality or relevant data (Gartner) 85%

 - Percentage of Australian businesses saying customer demand a key driver for obtaining ISO certification (IT Governance) 70%